nurjamal505/Employee-Management-System/README.md

    ```
 2. Open the project in IntelliJ IDEA or any preferred IDE.
 3. Set up the JavaFX SDK and add it to the project.
-4. Run the `Main.java` file to launch the application.
+4. Run the `HelloApplication.java` file to launch the application.

 ---